 Security checks are common, especially for higher value banknotes

 Trouble may arise if you innocently offer a counterfeit note for payment and have the bill checked, refused, and possibly confiscated.
 Most stores and all exchange houses have security devices on-hand to make an immediate check of the paper quick and simple.

 Modern Mexican banknotes carry a range of security features.
 Most are similar to those you see on banknotes issued world-wide, making it easier to spot a fake.
-The latest series of notes being issued by the Bank of Mexico include some state-of-art anti-counterfeiting measures, most notably, a holographic features on the note face the image of which changes as the note is tilted.
+The latest series of notes being issued by the Bank of Mexico include some state-of-art anti-counterfeiting measures, most notably a holographic feature on the note’s face, the image of which changes as the note is tilted.

 Tips for spotting fake notes

 To help you avoid getting caught out by fake banknotes, here is a summary of Mexican banknotes and the main security futures you should become aware of when you are handling them:

 On the latest series of Mexican banknotes, the three lowest denominations —the $20, $50 and the $100 peso notes— are printed on polymer, a special type of plastic paper.
 The other three —$200, $500 and $1000 peso notes— are printed on traditional banknote paper, which has that same crisp and distinct feel of genuine banknotes issued in all countries.

 Banknote paper is made using fabric fibers instead of wood pulp and, unlike most commercially-available paper, it does not have any china clay or other dyes added to it, which is why banknote paper fluoresces differently in comparison to regular paper under the light of an ultra-violent lamp.